 - 1. Teamwork: A good team coming together with the same objective and participative is a crucial part. - 2.
-Be appreciative of difference of opinion: One cannot expect everyone to agree with your views.
-Individuals with different perspective should be encouraged to air their views so that the missing links can be forged together to make the exercise fool proof to the extent possible. - 3.
-Be open to new ideas/suggestions: It was realised that the new ideas may come from unexpected horizons.
-One should keep eyes and ear open to receive the ideas to make the whole exercise robust.
-For instance, the Nodal Officers believed the Questionnaires to be translated to the vernacular language instead of keeping in English, so that the respondents will be proactive in responding.
-The same was appreciated, which brought so much of effectiveness to the entire survey process. - 4.
+Be appreciative of differences of opinion: One cannot expect everyone to agree with your views.
+Individuals with different perspectives should be encouraged to air their views so that the missing links can be forged together to make the exercise foolproof to the extent possible. - 3.
+Be open to new ideas/suggestions: It was realised that new ideas may come from unexpected horizons.
+One should keep eyes and ears open to receive ideas to make the whole exercise robust.
+For instance, the Nodal Officers believed the Questionnaires to be translated into the vernacular language instead of kept in English so that the respondents will be proactive in responding.
+The same was appreciated, which brought so much effectiveness to the entire survey process. - 4.
 Timeline: The exercise should have a timeline, so that the progress may be monitored and reviewed periodically to meet the requirements. - 5.
-Surrender the Confirmation Bias: It is highly likely that the survey of such magnitude will come with something which shatters one's notions and convictions towards training.
+Surrender the Confirmation Bias: It is highly likely that a survey of such magnitude will come with something which shatters one's notions and convictions towards training.
 Though it is tough but that is the fact. - 6.
 Recognition: Being a teamwork, the institute should not hesitate in recognising the efforts and midnight oil burnt by the team members to make sure that the whole exercise is taken to a logical conclusion.
-It is an additional work for the faculty apart from their day-to-day academic engagements and might have to sacrifice their family time and personal time for the larger good. - 7.
-Collaborations with other institutions: One of the major contributors in the efficacious implementation of TNA survey was the collaboration with other institutions.
-It may be the with the ministry as well as external institutions on various aspects of TNA.
+It is additional work for the faculty apart from their day-to-day academic engagements and might have to sacrifice their family time and personal time for the larger good. - 7.
+Collaborations with other institutions: One of the major contributors to the efficacious implementation of the TNA survey was the collaboration with other institutions.
+It may be with the ministry as well as external institutions on various aspects of TNA.